 As the United States entered into a second world war in the wake of the attacks on Pearl Harbor and the Philippines, a patriotic fervor swept the nation, and cigarette advertisements were draped in red, white, olive drab, and navy blue.
 As in World War I, tobacco companies promoted cigarettes as a battlefield necessity, a reward for valor, a comfort for loved ones at home, a reward for valor, and a pleasure shared by soldiers and sweethearts.
 Many cigarette advertisements also included a patriotic pitch to buy War Bonds.

-Advertisement for a fund by American Legion Post 195, Henderson, Texas, to send cigarettes to our soldiers overseas.
+Advertisement by American Legion Post 195, Henderson, Texas, for a fund to send cigarettes to our soldiers overseas.

 Henderson Daily News